twoesplease/100-days-of-code/log.md

 * Did a bit more digging last night after I completed my log and came across the updated verion of my file after all, though I'm not sure how.
 Vim was asking me if I wanted to use a recovered version, which I tried but none of them were the version I wanted.
 When I finally gave up and said that no, I didn't want to use any recovered versions, and lo and behold there was my old version  ¯\\_(ツ)_/¯

 **Thoughts**: Wish I was progressing much faster than I am, but I know I'm learning so I'll just keep at it.

+One thing that's making me feel discouraged is that I was having trouble writing a method to determine the factors for an integer.
+I made it this far:

+`def self.find_factors(number)
+   range = (1..number)
+   range.each do |potential_factor|
+     if potential_factor.to_i * range.each {|potential_factor| return potential_factor.to_i} == number
+       factors.push(potential_factor)
+     else
+       puts “skip to the next value in the range” end end factors.uniq! puts factors end`

+But, when I looked it up online, I found that I could achieve my goal with just:

+`factors = (1..number).select { |n| number % n == 0}
+factors.uniq!`

+I'm ready to be able to write simpler, more succinct code like that on the first go.

 **Link to work**: None yet as I haven't submitted the problem.